Tuesday, June 2, 2026

 A masterpiece lost, a movement born: The story of Richard Neutra’s Maslon House comes to Coronado

 What elevates the film beyond architectural elegy is its insistence that the Maslon story is not an isolated tragedy.
-The 2002 demolition was entirely legal; no ordinance protected the home.
-Out of that loss grew Preservation Mirage, the nonprofit that has since helped drive historic surveys and preservation ordinances throughout the region.
-The documentary makes a quiet but pointed case that any community with architecture worth caring about, Coronado included, faces the same fundamental question: what do we protect, and before it is too late?
+The 2002 demolition was entirely legal.
+No ordinance protected the home.
+Out of that loss grew a grassroots effort that eventually formalized as Preservation Mirage, an organization that has since helped drive historic surveys and preservation ordinances throughout the region.
+The documentary makes a quiet but pointed case that any community with architecture worth caring about, including Coronado, faces the same fundamental question the Maslon neighbors once did: what do we protect, and before it is too late?

 Tickets are available now at the museum located at 1100 Orange Avenue or online at coronadohistory.org.
 Tickets are $15 for members and $20 for non-members.
 Reservations are required, and please be aware that tickets are nonrefundable as proceeds support CHA’s educational mission.
 If you have any questions, please email [email protected] or call 619-435-7242.